The Loyalty Tax: Why Your Insurance Gets More Expensive Every Year

 Year 1: The Honeymoon Rate

-They lure you in with competitive “new customer” pricing.
+They bring you in with competitive “new customer” pricing.
 Sometimes even taking a loss to win your business.
 You feel smart for switching and saving.

 Year 2-3: The Slow Creep